-Below is a selection of opinion letters and essays submitted to the site or links to online publications expressing personal viewpoints in support of our industry.
+Below is a selection of opinion letters and essays submitted to our site or links to online publications expressing personal viewpoints in support of our industry.
 If you would like to send us your views or opinion that is based on facts and reality about the sealing industry and processing of products related to it, please feel free to send us an email with your thoughts.
 The CSA reserves the right to edit your submitted messages and opinions for reprint here.

 Below is a recent letter from Jim Winter of St. John’s to The Hill Times, an Ottawa magazine on all things political in Canada.
 Jim writes about the missed opportunity by our leaders to address and abolish the unfair import of seal products and ban imposed by the EU parliament